F5Networks/f5-aws-cloudformation/supported/cluster/2nic/across-az-ha/readme.md

 ## Prerequisites and configuration notes
 The following are prerequisites for the F5 2-NIC CFT:
-  - Two AWS VPC in separate Availability Zones, each with three subnets:
+  - An existing AWS VPC with two separate Availability Zones, each with three subnets:
     - Management subnet (called Public in the AWS UI).
 The subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
     - External subnet (called Private in the AWS UI).
     - NAT instance and associated network interface for network translation.